msnowshadali/ES6/README.md

-**Getter** - A getter is a method that gets the value of a specific property
+**Getter** - A getter is a method that gets the value of a specific property.

 **Setter** - Setter is a method that sets the value of a specific property.